JacobSanford/drupal-8-ci-workflow/BaseImage.md

  * a consistent pre-init.d script system in /scripts/
  * 15 min cron
  * drush

+## Why is Drush bundled?
+When leveraging Drupal as a container, one usually executes Drush using a [drush container](https://github.com/unb-libraries/docker-nginx).
+As we are building and installing Drupal within the container itself on build/startup, Drush needs is installed for these functions.

 ## Build Process
 Why read about this?
 Watch it happen yourself!